alt-romes/linear-core/popl_response.md

 ## 2. Change List

-## 3. Detailed Response

 We will address all of the points raised by the reviewers:

+- Revise introductory examples to more adequately flesh out the relevant points.
 - Fix all minor corrections and presentation issues raised by the reviewers (mainly **Reviewer A**).

-The above work, which is all minor, is readily feasible before the 2nd round revision deadline (23rd Oct).
+The above work is readily feasible before the 2nd round revision deadline (23rd Oct).

+## 3. Detailed Response